 Boiled to death or left raw, they’ll leave you struggling to take a second bite (I’d argue that goopy coleslaw is an even more egregious crime, but we can save that debate for a different day).

 Where raw cabbage can taste bitter, properly cooked cabbage is richly caramelized.
-Roasted or sautéed cabbage tastes most like roasted Brussels sprouts, but cabbage is more mild.
+Roasted or sautéed cabbage tastes most like roasted Brussels sprouts, but cabbage is more mild (it works perfectly in this easy Cabbage Stir Fry).

 It wasn’t until I started my recent mini recipe project to come up with extra fast and easy vegetable side dishes, however, that I got the idea to use a head of cabbage to make cabbage steaks.
 (Roasted Frozen Broccoli is another tasty output of this no-prep side dish endeavor.)